-Everyone uses Google Docs – be it professionals, business owners, students.
+Everyone uses Google Docs – professionals, business owners, students.
 And honestly, we see the appeal.
 Not only can you create documents on the go, but you also enjoy anytime-anywhere access as all your data is stored on the cloud.

 Considering we use this word processor on an almost daily basis, we often find unwanted pages sprawled across the main Google Doc page.
-Some are half-written pages of abandoned projects, while some are just… blank.
+Some are half-written pages of abandoned projects, while some are just…blank.

-While having extra pages in Google docs isn’t that big of a deal thanks to its 15GB free storage, it can still make browsing through your document list unnecessarily long, and of course, disorganized.
+While having extra pages in Google docs isn’t that big of a deal thanks to its 15GB of free storage, it can still make browsing through your document list unnecessarily long, and of course, disorganized.

 In this guide, we’ll tell you how you can delete a page in Google Docs in two minutes flat.